helmuthdu/web-components/packages/custom-elements/README.md

 ```

 <sup>[Show code in action](https://stackblitz.com/edit/web-platform-6ikrsj)</sup>

+> NOTE: The `::part` selector only accepts one parameter.

 To finalize, update the `index.html` file to import this new CSS file and that's it.